dma-neves/8bcpuEmulator/README.md

-# 8bcpuEmulator
+# dbcpuEmulator
 **Description**
-  - [8bcpu](https://github.com/dma-neves/8bcpu) emulator written in c.
+  - [dbcpu](https://github.com/dma-neves/dbcpu) emulator written in c.
   - The emulator only runs [assembled](https://github.com/dma-neves/8bcpuAssembler) programs and prints the state of the cpu (registers, stack, etc).

 **Usage**